 Still, many people believe that, like all foods in excess, too much low fat dog food for Fido can be bad as well.
 It is still good to check with your vet if your dog’s new fat-reduced diet might threaten your dog’s health.
 Low fat dog food may work for normal dogs with regular diets but may have some adverse effects on pets with underlying health issues.

-Dogs have been domesticated for such as long time that their digestive system has adapted to a human-like diet instead of a high-in-protein diet they had when still in the wild.
-Therefore, too much proteins to compensate a lower fat content could cause kidney problems in the long run.
+Dogs have been domesticated for such a long time that their digestive system has adapted to a human-like diet instead of a high-in-protein diet they had when still in the wild.
+Therefore, too many proteins to compensate a lower fat content could cause kidney problems in the long run.

 Good and Bad Cholesterol

 In humans, cholesterol exists in two sides: good and bad.
 The bad cholesterol, or LDL cholesterol, is what we want to avoid because it blocks arteries while the good cholesterol, or HDL cholesterol, is what we want to take to help with removing the bad cholesterol from our body, thus reducing the risks of heart diseases.

 However, canine cholesterol is mostly the good one — the HDL cholesterol.
 Indeed, the canine’s digestive system is much better than ours at metabolizing dietary cholesterol into the good HDL type.
 So dog owners can relax and not worry about it.

 What About Dog Treats?